1951 Gator Bowl: Aftermath

 This victory began Wyoming's streak of bowl game wins, as they went on to win three more before their first loss in 1968.
 They have not played in the Gator Bowl since this game.
-The Generals have not appeared in another bowl game since, as they now compete in NCAA Division III.
+The Generals did not appear in another bowl game until after the 2022 season (as a member of Division III), when they participated in the inaugural Chesapeake Challenge bowl series, losing to Lycoming College in the Cape Charles Bowl.